macdonst/enhance-workshop-codemash/docs/module05-static-assets.md

 ## Stylesheet for Printing

 Our developer portfolio site is shaping up now.
-We have a resume page that looks pretty clean.
+We have a résumé page that looks pretty clean.
-But if you are trying to get a job you want to lower the friction for anyone who wants to look at the resume.
+But if you are trying to get a job you want to lower the friction for anyone who wants to look at the résumé.
-Lets add some styles so that if you print the resume page it removes the header and footer and looks a little bit better.
+Lets add some styles so that if you print the résumé page it removes the header and footer and looks a little bit better.

 Lets add that css as a stylesheet on its own.